 This diagram shows the operating controls of the radio.
-All of the controls except the Gain potentiometer have multiple functions, depending on the operating mode, menu editing, etc. The tuning rotary encoder in the centre has a button on its shaft that is activated by pressing it, and this button also has multiple functions.
+All of the controls except the Gain potentiometer have multiple functions, depending on the operating mode, menu editing, etc. The tuning rotary encoder at the bottom right has a button on its shaft that is activated by pressing it, and this button also has multiple functions.

-In this document, the three buttons are mostly referred to as "Left", "Centre" and "Right".
-The original names of the left and right buttons, "Select" and "Exit" respectively, refer to the common actions during configuration menu editing.
-Select edits a menu item or steps down into a submenu; Exit saves an edited menu item or backs up to the parent menu.
+In this document, the three buttons are referred to as "Select", "Exit" and "Rotary".
+The button names "Select" and "Exit" respectively, refer to the common actions during configuration menu editing.
+Select edits a menu item or steps down into a sub-menu; Exit saves an edited menu item or backs up to the parent menu.

-It is well worth remembering while you are familiarising yourself with the operation of the radio, that if you get into any unexpected function or menu - you can nearly always press the right (exit) button to cancel and get back to the main operation mode.
+It is well worth remembering while you are familiarising yourself with the operation of the radio, that if you get into any unexpected function or menu - you can nearly always press the "Exit" button to cancel and get back to the main operation mode.

-Each of the buttons (left, centre, right) may be pressed once, pressed twice (a double-click) or pressed for a long-hold.
+Each of the buttons may be pressed once, pressed twice (a double-click) or pressed for a longhold.
 This facilitates three different functions for each button.
-In practice, the centre button is stiffer and it is difficult to achieve a double-click; therefore the centre button double-click has no function.
+In practice, the "Rotary" button is stiffer and it is difficult to achieve a double-click; therefore the centre button double-click has no function.